papertray3/obsidian-mcp-bridge/SESSION-STATE.md

 ### What User Understands
 - ✅ Project goal and architecture
-- ✅ How MCP works
+- ✅ How MCP works end-to-end (Claude + Codex both tested)
-- ✅ Plugin installed and running
+- ✅ Plugin + MCP server are running and authenticated
-- ✅ Python server configured
-- ✅ Claude Code needs restart
-- ✅ Repository structure is correct for publishing
+- ✅ New discovery/search tools are live and ready for prompts
+- ✅ Documentation + repo layout

 ### What User May Need Help With
+- Designing safe Phase 3 plugin integrations
+- Interpreting SmartConnections/Digital Garden APIs
-- Using Claude Code with MCP tools (first time)
+- Capturing/automating real workflows with the new tools
-- Interpreting any error messages
-- Deciding when to move to Phase 2
-- GitHub repo creation and publishing
+- GitHub repo creation and publishing (once Phase 3 lands)

 ### What User is Excited About
 - Making this available to community